St John the Baptist's Church, Clayton: History

 The entrance porch on the north wall was erected in the 15th century, but the heavy oak door dates from the Norman era.
 The entrance was originally on the south side; suggested reasons for its move include avoiding the prevailing wind, which blows off the hills straight into the south wall, or a change in the location of the nearby road in medieval times.
 The squat wooden belfry at the west end of the nave is also 15th-century, as are two of the three bells.
 The path leading to the porch is unusually made of "ripplestone"—Horsham sandstone taken from a nearby riverbed.

 The chancel was rebuilt in the 19th century, and a vestry was added on the northwest side.
 Minor restoration work was carried out in the 20th century.
-A blocked window, discovered in the north wall of the chancel, was found be an original Anglo-Saxon window.
+A blocked window, discovered in the north wall of the chancel, was found to be an original Anglo-Saxon window.
 The former side-chapel on the north side was discovered during excavation work in 1918.
 The lychgate at the entrance to the churchyard was built in the early 1920s by Philip Mainwaring Johnston and serves as Clayton's war memorial.
 A Falklands War casualty is commemorated, and there is also a military grave from that conflict in the churchyard, where American theatrical producer Marc Klaw is also buried.
 To commemorate the Millennium, new stained glass was inserted in the west window of the nave; the design received considerable praise.